graphiti-api/graphiti_graphql/README.md

 GraphQL (and Apollo Federation) support for Graphiti.
 Serve traditional Rails JSON, JSON:API or GraphQL with the same codebase.

+Currently read-only, but you can add your own Mutations [manually](#blending-with-graphql-ruby).

 ## Setup

 Add to your `Gemfile`: